appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 ---

-For example, you want to create JSON form using [sample users database](/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases), and retrieving the necessary data from a query named `fetchUserData`.
-You can display the fetched data by binding the query response to the Table Data property of the Table widget `tblUserData`, as shown below:
+**Example**: suppose you want a master-detail form that shows details of each record in a form when you select a row in a table.
+Suppose you have fetched data from the [mock database](/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) using a SELECT query `fetchUserData`.
+You can display the fetched data by binding the query response to the **Table Data** property of the Table widget `tblUserData`, as shown below:

 ```js
 {{fetchUserData.data}}